PHONE: 401-233-1055, for an emergency call the Smithfield Police at 401-231-2500.

 WILDLIFE: There are new rules and regulations regarding wildlife that are now in effect.
 We no longer trap any nuisance wildlife (skunks, raccoons, etc.).
 All nuisance wildlife calls are referred to DEM or private pest control companies.

-Rabies Clinics Are Held Annually on the first Saturday in April at Smithfield Town Highway Garage (next to shelter), 3 Spragueville Rd. from 1:00-3:00 pm.
-2012 Fees: Rabies vaccinations for Cats, Dogs and Ferrets $10.00 CASH ONLY.
+Annual Rabies Clinic.
+Saturday, March 28, 2015 at Smithfield Town Highway Garage (next to shelter), 3 Spragueville Rd. from 1:00-3:00 pm.
+Fees: Rabies vaccinations for Cats, Dogs and Ferrets $10.00 CASH ONLY.
 Town of Smithfield Dog Licensing $8.00.
 CASH or CHECK Payable to the Town of Smithfield.
 Proof of a PRIOR-CURRENT rabies vaccination IS REQUIRED for 3 year vaccinations, per order of the RI State Veterinarian in accordance with the new RI Rabies Vaccination Laws.
 All dogs MUST be on leash and under the owners control at all times.
 All cats MUST be in carriers.
 Smithfield Animal Control, 401-233-1055.